Kushvinth-Madhavan/COCO/README.md

-# COCO - Smart Notes App 📝
+# NoteFlow - Smart Notes App 📝

 A modern iOS note-taking application built with SwiftUI that focuses on simplicity and seamless Google authentication.